Solar panels are an increasingly popular solution for UK homes – largely because of how much money they can save you on your energy bills.

 Our recommendation

-That said, there are scenarios – if you want to live off-grid, for example – where solar batteries aren’t a nice-to-have, but a must-have.
+There are also scenarios – if you want to live off-grid, for example – where solar batteries aren’t a nice-to-have, but a must-have.

-Ultimately, though, solar batteries are less a savvy financial decision, and more a savvy environmental decision.
+Of course, you can’t ignore the environmental element.
 By storing more of the energy you generate through your home’s solar panels, you’re reducing your household’s reliance on fossil fuel-based forms of energy – and, in the process, contributing to a cleaner, greener future.